Himalayan wolf: Taxonomy

-In 1938, Glover Morrill Allen classified these specimens as synonyms for C. l. chanco.
+In 1938, Glover Morrill Allen classified these specimens as synonyms for the subspecies C. l. chanco.
 In 1941, Reginald Pocock corroborated this assessment after reviewing wolf skins and skulls in the collection of the Natural History Museum, London.
 In 2005, W. Christopher Wozencraft also listed C. l. niger, C. l. filchneri, C. l. karanorensis, and C. l. tschiliensis as synonyms for C. l. chanco.